 Another Place To Die: Endtime Chronicles

-This is a story of four young people in BC trying to get ahead of a lethal virus at any cost.
-What if a pandemic worse than Ebola got out of control in Europe?
-What if a pandemic worse than Ebola got out of control in Europe.
-Imagine a world where antibiotics no longer cure anything... coming to a future near you.
+This is a story of four young people in BC trying to get ahead of an airborne lethal virus at any cost.
+What if a pandemic worse than Covid 19 got out of control worldwide?
+Imagine a world where antibiotics no longer cure anything and the vaccine is an even greater risk... coming to a future near you.
 Sometimes surviving is the wrong choice, as Liz (15) rapidly discovers when she wakes up in a hospital ward in Mexico full of dead people...

 J&K 4Ever - imagine a future without oil, without law.
 Two young orphan lovers Jayna and Kruge want to stay together but it is prohibited.
 They must flee into the wastelands and learn to survive - behind them the Enforcers hunt them on horseback to drag them back dead or alive.